preprocess_signals

 Signal

-: int
+: float

 Raises

-A warning is raised if window_size
+A warning is raised if 'window_ms' is longer than half the recording of 'Signal'.

-is less or equal to 0.
+An exception is raised if 'sampling_rate' is less than or equal to 0

 Returns